Businesses told to protect networks and use multi-factor authentication to secure Internet access & infrastructure

 “We all know that cyber security issues can be a major challenge for many businesses – and recent cyber security statistics have revealed a huge increase in hacked and breached data from mobile and IoT devices, said Jon Evans, Enablis CEO.

-In research completed by leading organisations and many security vendors it is suggested that most companies have unprotected data and poor cyber security practices placing the business and staff at risk and vulnerable to data loss.
+In research completed by leading organisations and many security vendors it is suggested that most companies have unprotected data and poor cyber and Internet security practices placing the business and staff at risk and vulnerable to data loss.

 As discussed in a previous security blog, a recent Forbes article highlights Enablis security partner Mimecast’s latest report about the security impacts of the first 100 days of COVID-19.
 The report reveals spam and opportunistic detection increased by 26.3%, while impersonation was up 30.3%, malware by 35.16% and the blocking of URL clicks by 55.8%